rancher/rancher-docs/docs/how-to-guides/new-user-guides/kubernetes-clusters-in-rancher-setup/set-up-cloud-providers/amazon.md

 ### Migrating to the Out-of-Tree AWS Cloud Provider

-To migrate from an in-tree cloud provider to the out-of-tree AWS cloud provider, you must stop the existing cluster's kube controller manager and install the AWS cloud controller manager.
+To migrate from the in-tree cloud provider to the out-of-tree AWS cloud provider, you must stop the existing cluster's kube controller manager and install the AWS cloud controller manager.
 There are many ways to do this.
 Refer to the official AWS documentation on the [external cloud controller manager](https://cloud-provider-aws.sigs.k8s.io/getting_started/) for details.

 If it's acceptable to have some downtime, you can [switch to an external cloud provider](#using-the-out-of-tree-aws-cloud-provider), which removes in-tree components and then deploy charts to install the AWS cloud controller manager.